jcofer555/zip_manager/README.md

 # zip_manager
-A plugin to extract individual zip files and to zip up files into an archive
+A plugin to extract package files and zip up files into an archive